oracle/oracle-database-operator/docs/ordsservices/examples/existing_db.md

 # OrdsSrvs Controller: Pre-existing Database

-This example walks through configuring the ORDS Controller to use either a database deployed within Kubernetes, or an existing database external to your cluster.
+This example walks through configuring the OrdsSrvs controller to use any reachable Oracle Database, whether it is deployed inside Kubernetes or external to the cluster.

-Before testing this example, please verify the prerequisites : [ORDSSRVS prerequisites](../README.md#prerequisites)
+Before testing this example, please verify the prerequisites : [OrdsSrvs prerequisites](../README.md#prerequisites)

 ### Database Access